-In partnership with The Gardens Trust, we have started a strategic project looking at post-war designed landscapes to identify candidates for registration.
+In partnership with The Gardens Trust, in 2017 we started a strategic project looking at post-war designed landscapes to identify candidates for registration.

 As part of this work we have gathered together some already registered post-war designed landscapes in order to highlight this area of work more clearly.

 When thinking of English parks and gardens, many may think of the traditional cottage garden or eighteenth century landscaped park.
 However, since 1945, garden designers and landscape architects have been creating many exciting new landscapes, bringing together art, architecture, town planning and horticulture.
 The National Heritage List for England (NHLE) already includes some of the best examples, ranging from cemeteries and memorial parks, to public parks and communal squares, and from office- and university landscapes, to small private gardens.

-In the gallery below, you can view some of the wonderful post-war landscapes already included in the List, and via our Landscape Selection Guides you can find out more about the criteria we use for their assessment.
+In the gallery below, you can view some of the other wonderful post-war landscapes included in the List, and via our Landscape Selection Guides you can find out more about the criteria we use for their assessment.

 A selection of registered landscapes constructed post-1945

 - Barbara Hepworth Sculpture Garden, St Ives, Cornwall

 - Pasmore Pavilion, Peterlee, County Durham